 A significant portion of what was dismissively called England’s “scene that celebrates itself,” the shoegaze genre for the most part ended up eating its own tail.
 Of its originators, only the noisiest and airiest survive today, and only after long periods of dormancy.
 But the bands who made more accessible pop with similar weathering of distortion, echo, and delay?
 Ride, Catherine Wheel, Cocteau Twins and the like, their ghost tendrils stretch on into today’s music, affecting potential hits and hitmakers maybe more than Slowdive’s glacial movements or My Bloody Valentine’s nebulous spaces.

 The sextet A Sunny Day in Glasgow use their fourth album, Sea When Absent, to pull back an obscuring curtain or two on their brand of fuzz.
 The results boldly suggest joy or playfulness, emotions almost unknown to mk.
 1 shoegaze artists and rarely seen in new-school shoegazers beyond, say, School of Seven Bells.
 Indeed, they feel like a welcome replacement to plug into SVIIB’s sad and sudden vacancy in the indie-rock spectrum.
-ASDIG’s technicolor dream-pop conveniently hits some of the same sprightly lady-pop-meets-Krautrock touchpoints of these peers in songs like “Crushin’.”
+ASDIG’s technicolor dream-pop conveniently hits some of the same sprightly dream-pop-meets-Krautrock touchpoints of these peers in songs like “Crushin’.”